This post contains affiliate links.

 Add protein

-For a bump in protein, you can actually use cottage cheese in place of the yogurt.
+For a bump in protein, you can actually use cottage cheese in smoothies in place of the yogurt.
 Don’t worry, the smoothie will still taste like blueberry banana!
+You could also add a scoop of your favorite protein powder (vanilla flavor works well here), or use high-protein Greek yogurt in place of traditional.

 Add veggies

-And for a banana-packed breakfast, pair this smoothie with our healthy Breakfast Banana Splits!
+And for a fruit-packed breakfast, pair this smoothie with our Blueberry Overnight Oats!

 Ingredients